ehoang0106/create-users-ps1/README.md

 ```PowerShell
 Connect-AzureAD
 ```
 - **CSV File Setup**: Prepare a CSV file with user details as per your requirements.
-The basic csv file should be included 4 columns `GivenName,Surname,Department,JobTitle`.
+The basic csv file should be included 4 columns `GivenName`, `Surname`, `Department`, `JobTitle`.
 Modify the code if you do not want to include any not required attributes in the CSV file.

 ## Usage